Orazhn/coffee-shop/README.md

-Here’s an updated version of your README.md with icons added for better visual appeal:

 ☕ Coffee Shop Application

 Welcome to the Coffee Shop Application, a modern, full-stack web application designed for coffee enthusiasts.
 This project combines the power of cutting-edge tools and frameworks to deliver a dynamic and visually appealing coffee shop experience where users can browse, order, and manage their accounts seamlessly.